Meet some of our students

 My postgrad study put me on the campaign trail

-Master of United States Studies graduate, Patrick Batchelor, has become a key weapon in US President Barack Obama's bid for re-election.
-Heading up the US Democratic Party's volunteer efforts in the state of Texas, Patrick says it all feels like an episode of the West Wing.
+Master of United States Studies graduate, Patrick Batchelor, became a key weapon in US President Barack Obama's bid for re-election.
+Heading up the US Democratic Party's volunteer efforts in the state of Texas, Patrick says it felt like an episode of the West Wing.
 Patrick's postgraduate study at the University of Sydney equipped him with the expertise to propel his career on to the international stage.

 My postgrad study put me to work on Capitol Hill